yuede/yuede.github.io/_pages/about.md

 Openings
 ======
-Dr. Ji is always looking for self-motivated Ph.D. students (fully funded) to work on various cool projects in cybersecurity, high-performance computing, and graph AI.
-If you are interested, please drop me an email with your CV. <strong>According to CS ranking, UNT is ranked 61st among all the US universities in the area of high-performance computing.</strong>
+Dr. Ji is looking for 2-3 fully funded self-motivated Ph.D. students to work on various cool projects in cybersecurity, high-performance computing, and graph AI.
+If you are interested, please drop me an email with your CV. <strong>According to CS ranking, UNT is ranked 59th among all the US universities in the area of high-performance computing (as of Jun.
+2023).</strong>

 News
 ======

+[Jun.
+2023] : Dr. Ji started working as a summer visiting faculty at the Oak Ridge National Laboratory!
+Tennessee is astonishingly beautiful!

+[Jun.
+2023] : Our lab's Ph.D. student Wang Feng's first paper is accepted to [SC'23](https://sc23.supercomputing.org/)!
+Congrats to Wang and our collaborators!
+See you all at Denver!

+[Jun.
+2023] : Our Tango paper is accepted to [SC'23](https://sc23.supercomputing.org/)!
+Congrats to Shiyang and our collaborators!

 [May.
 2023] : Congrats to Lillian and Avik (TAMS students) for starting their undergraduate studies at MIT and UT Austin, respectively!
 Best wishes!

 [Apr.
 2023] : Our paper on malware detection with graph AI technique is accepted to [ISSTA'23](https://conf.researchr.org/home/issta-2023).
-Congrats to Jiancong!
+Congrats to Jiancong and our collaborators!

 [Feb.
 2023] : Serve as PC for [HPDC 2023](https://www.hpdc.org/2023/), [Information Security Conference (ISC 2023)](https://isc23.cs.rug.nl/), and Doctoral Showcase Poster at [SC 2023](https://sc23.supercomputing.org/).

 [Nov.
-2022] : Welcome Qianjun Wei to join our group as a visiting Ph.D. student.
+2022] : Welcome Qianjun Wei to join our lab as a visiting Ph.D. student.

 [Oct.
 2022] : Congrats to Wang for being selected as a volunteer for SC 2022!